In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Sodium does not include pantry salt; for reference, ⅛ teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 - Pat the fish dry with a paper towel; season generously with salt and pepper.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the fish (skin side down for the skin-on salmon or barramundi) and cook until lightly browned (and the salmon or barramundi skin is crisp), 3 to 4 minutes.
 Turn and cook until the flesh is opaque but not yet cooked through, 1 to 2 minutes.
 Transfer to a plate.
 Do not clean the pan.
 While the fish is cooking, prepare the remaining ingredients.

 - Cut away any core from the cabbage; thinly slice the cabbage.

 - Juice half the lime; cut the remaining half into wedges for garnish.
 [Juice 1 lime; cut the remaining lime into wedges.]

 - Strip the basil leaves from the stems; coarsely chop the leaves.

-Add the salmon, skin side up, and cook until the flesh is opaque and flaky, 2 to 4 minutes, depending on thickness.
-Stir in the basil and lime juice and season to taste with salt and pepper.
+Add the fish (skin side up for the skin-on salmon or barramundi) and cook until the flesh is flaky and cooked through, 2 to 4 minutes.
+Remove from the heat, stir in the lime juice and basil, and season to taste with salt and pepper.